scala/scala-lang/blog/_posts/2020-11-10-scala-3-forward-compat.md

 ```

 At this point we can try something exciting, compile either subproject with
 Scala 3 and see if it works.
-At the time of writing, the Scala version
-`0.27.0-RC1` is the latest preview release of Scala 3.

 First, add the dotty plugin (this helps with managing and inspecting the
 `scalaVersion` setting with Scala 3)